LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 One more "unplanned" thing.

-While browsing booking.com I noticed something I had missed earlier: that search results shows properties with only ONE apartment each, not all apartments.
+While browsing booking.com I noticed something I had missed earlier: that search results show properties with only ONE apartment each, not all apartments.

 ![Property search one apartment](images/property-search-one-apartment.png)